SlugBot/web/discord-commands.md

 Used to add/edit a custom command that will respond with a specified string. alternatively regex can be used in place of a command to make SlugBot send a response message whenever the regex matches a members message.

-The response can contain certain flags that will be replaced when sent by slugbot.
+The response can contain certain replacer flags that will be replaced will specific values when sent by slugbot.

 Parameter `<command>` allows the following values:
 - New command string